lovetodevelop/darwin-xnu/README.md

 XNU Source Tree
 ===============

-  * `config` - configurations for exported apis for supported architecture and platform
+  * `config` - configurations for exported APIs for supported architecture and platform
   * `SETUP` - Basic set of tools used for configuring the kernel, versioning and kextsymbol management.
   * `EXTERNAL_HEADERS` - Headers sourced from other projects to avoid dependency cycles when building.
-These headers should be regularly synced when source is updated.
+These headers should be regularly synced when the source is updated.
   * `libkern` - C++ IOKit library code for handling of drivers and kexts.
   * `libsa` -  kernel bootstrap code for startup
   * `libsyscall` - syscall library interface for userspace programs
   * `libkdd` - source for user library for parsing kernel data like kernel chunked data.
-  * `makedefs` - top level rules and defines for kernel build.
+  * `makedefs` - top-level rules and defines for kernel build.
   * `osfmk` - Mach kernel based subsystems
-  * `pexpert` - Platform specific code like interrupt handling, atomics etc.
+  * `pexpert` - Platform-specific code like interrupt handling, atomics etc.
   * `security` - Mandatory Access Check policy interfaces and related implementation.
   * `bsd` - BSD subsystems code
   * `tools` - A set of utilities for testing, debugging and profiling kernel.